 Examples of hip extension/knee flexion hamstring exercises are hip thrusts, glute ham raises, and Swiss ball leg curls.
 Deadlifts also act on both the hips and knees.

 Study: For hip extension/knee flexion exercises from a prone position (i.e. barbell hip thrusts), putting your hips at a 0-degree angle (neutral) will target your hamstrings greater.
 If you want to target your glutes, you’d go for a 15-degree or 30-degree hip abduction.
 In other words, keep your legs straight and hip-width apart for better hamstring activation or spread your legs a little for more glute activation.

 While strong hamstrings are incredibly important for athletes and people who lift weights, they aren’t the only ones who will benefit from strengthening their hamstrings.
 Everyone should aim to have strong hamstrings.
 Strong hamstrings are essential for a better quality of life.

 Let’s discuss, with brevity, the benefits of strong hamstrings:

-All in all, strong hamstrings help you move better, faster and more explosively, while also helping you prevent injuries and improve posture for the long run.
+All in all, strong hamstrings help you move better, faster and more explosively, while also helping you prevent injuries.
 They are a key muscle group to a healthy and long life.
 If longevity is top of mind, then your hamstrings should be too.